DevOlabode/simple-calculator-app/README.md

 ## License

-This project is licensed under the [Specify the License, e.g., MIT License] - see the [](LICENSE) file for details.
+This project is licensed under the  MIT License - see the [MIT](LICENSE) file for details.

 ## Author